ACUPUNCTURE @ Health Haven Family Physio & Wellbeing

 How many sessions of Acupuncture will I need?

-Acupuncture works differently for everyone and can give you instant relief, or take up to 6 treatments to see the benefits.
+Acupuncture works differently for everyone and can give you instant benefits or relief, or can take up to 6 treatments to start seeing progress.
 We recommend that you have two sessions in the first week if possible and then one to two times per week.
 Your Physiotherapist will discuss your treatment plan with you and recommend the frequency of your treatments.
 Do not panic if you do not feel any different after your session OR have an aggravation of your symptoms directly afterwards.
 This is often a good sign that you have had a response from treatment.

-Get in touch with Parents Health Haven to begin your journey to better health and well-being.
+Get in touch with Health Haven (Family Physio & Wellbeing) to begin your journey to better health and well-being.